A Network of Innovators

 Case Western Reserve’s single-door admission policy allows students the freedom to dedicate themselves to all of their intellectual pursuits, giving them maximum flexibility to build their capacities in additional areas of academic interest.

-More than half of CWRU engineering majors complete a summer internship or semester-long co-op placement during their undergraduate years, allowing them to hone their skills while tackling real-life engineering challenges.
-Case Western Reserve students average about $20,160 for a seven-month co-op position.
+More than half of CWRU Engineering majors complete a summer internship or semester-long co-op placement during their undergraduate years, allowing them to hone their skills while tackling real-life engineering challenges.
+Case Western Reserve students average more than $20,000 for a seven-month co-op position.

 Volunteer opportunities abound for Case Western Reserve students interested in the sciences, including at Cleveland Clinic, University Hospitals Case Medical Center, the Louis Stokes Cleveland VA Medical Center, and the Free Medical Clinic of Greater Cleveland—each within one mile of campus.